Who is this site for?

 - Neglectedness: How neglected is the area?

-- Tractability: How solvable is the problem in this area?
+- Tractability: How solvable is this problem?

 The selection criteria